3. Financial Position

 The Department's intangibles comprise internally developed software over $50,000 and purchased software for internal use.
 These assets are carried at cost less accumulated amortisation and accumulated impairment losses.

 Software is amortised on a straight-line basis over its anticipated useful life.
-The useful lives of the entity's software are from 3 to 9 years (2016: 3 to 9 years).
-All software assets were assessed for indications of impairment as at 30 June 2017.
+The useful lives of the Department's software are from 3 to 9 years (2017: 3 to 9 years).
+All software assets were assessed for indications of impairment as at 30 June 2018.

 Accounting Judgements and Estimates

 Buildings represent the fair value of leasehold improvements in office leases and the related make good requirements.
-The fair value has been taken to be the depreciated replacement cost as determined by an independent qualified valuer as at 30 June 2016, adjusted for subsequent depreciation.
-The Department has assessed that the carrying value of these assets continue to approximate their fair value at 30 June 2017.
+The fair value has been taken to be the depreciated current cost as determined by an independent qualified valuer as at 30 June 2016, adjusted for subsequent depreciation, acquisitions and disposals.

 Other property, plant and equipment assets

-The fair value of other property, plant and equipment assets has been taken to be the depreciated replacement cost as determined by an independent qualified valuer as at 31 March 2017.
-The valuer advised there were no material changes in the fair value of these assets at 30 June 2017.
+The fair value of other property, plant and equipment assets (including artwork) has been taken to be the depreciated current cost as determined by an independent qualified valuer as at 31 March 2017, adjusted for subsequent depreciation, acquisitions and disposals.

 3.4 Other Provisions

-The Department had eight agreements at 30 June 2017 (2016: ten) for the lease of office premises which have provisions requiring the Department to restore the premises to their original condition at the conclusion of the lease.
+The Department had four agreements at 30 June 2018 (2017: eight) for the lease of office premises which have provisions requiring the Department to restore the premises to their original condition at the conclusion of the lease.
 The Department has made a provision to reflect the present value of these obligations.